ElazarK/content-docs/playbooks/Intezer_Analyze_by_hash.md

 title: Intezer Analyze by Hash
 ---

 Analyzes the given file hash on Intezer Analyze and enriches the file reputation.
-Supports SHA256, SHA1, and MD5.
+Supports SHA256, SHA1, and MD5 hashes.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.